 The joint design for vertical is similar to the flat position, but try to make joints with perfect fit-up to make welding easier.
 If the metals are 3/16″ (4.8″ mm) or thicker, always make single-V grooves.
 One difference to notice is that downhill open-root joints need a 50% wider root gap and a thinner root face.

 The following suggested settings are for fillet welds of tee joints with DC+ polarity but:

 - For butt joints with an open root, reduce the amperage by at least 10%.

 - If you weld with AC, increase the amperage by 10%.

 - If your workpiece has a coating, for instance, mill scale, increase the amperage by 5%.

 Depending on what you see and hear, you can set a higher or lower amperage with a step of 5A.
 The amperage must be high enough to prevent sticking the rod while keeping a tight arc.

-As a general rule, you select a thinner rod than the flat position.
-Then you set a 10-15% lower amperage.
-You do that to create a smaller puddle and to prevent overheating the base metal and the rod.
+As a general rule, you select a thinner rod than the flat position and set a 10-15% lower amperage to create a smaller puddle.

 If you want to use 7014s instead of 6013s, they need a 10-15% higher amperage.